Tanish-Satpal/Tylerbot/README.md

-Here’s a clean, structured README tailored to your current architecture and intent:

----

 # TylerBot 🤖

 A multi-model Discord chatbot that lets users interact with different AI personalities and architectures through slash commands.